 KSAs and Assessments

 As a part of the federal-wide Hiring Reform Initiative (streamlining the hiring process), 89% of federal agencies have committed to the elimination of the requirement of narratives, or Knowledge, Skills, and Abilities Statements (KSAs), from the initial application in the hiring process.
-Therefore, as an applicant for this announcement, you are most likely NOT required to provide a separate narrative response for each KSA, but it’s clear that many vacancy announcements ask KSA questions and we address this by providing mini-KSA responses throughout the resume in the related experience block or under the ADDITIONAL EXPERIENCE section on the USAJOBS resume builder.
+Therefore, as an applicant for this announcement, you are most likely NOT required to provide a separate narrative response for each KSA, but it’s clear that many vacancy announcements ask KSA assessment questions and we address this by providing mini-KSA responses throughout the resume in the related experience block or under the ADDITIONAL EXPERIENCE section on the USAJOBS resume builder.

 Have KSAs Been Eliminated?

 Yes and No. Some federal agencies continue to write their federal vacancy announcements that require KSA assessments.
-These KSA assessments can be found on the federal online application system, USAJOBS.
+These resume assessments can be found on the federal online application system, USAJOBS.
 There may be specific character limits per KSA assessment.
 It is very important to read the entire federal vacancy announcement to determine whether KSA assessments are indeed required to be incorporated within the federal resume itself, and/or separately on the online application system.

 What Are KSAs?

 When you apply for a federal government position, some federal job announcements require additional statements.
-These statements are known as KSAs: Statements of Knowledge, Skills, and Abilities.
+These resume assessments are known as KSAs: Statements of Knowledge, Skills, and Abilities.
 They also may be called Selective Factors, Key Elements, TQs (Technical Qualifications), or KSAOs (Knowledge, Skills, Abilities, and Other Characteristics).
 If they are requested, they are required.

 Vacancy announcements may advise that separate KSAs are not required and then ask specific questions that are actually KSAs.
 It can be confusing.
 In this case, we at CPG have invented the “mini-KSA,” which is about 250 words and integrates the response to the KSA question within the body of the USAJOBS resume.
 This can be inserted directly within the respective job block to which your response is related, or in the Additional Information section on the USAJOBS builder, clearly defining the date and job the KSA story was performed.